 - Back up to your car seat with your assistive device.
-Place your surgical leg forward. - Reach back and find a stable surface to hold onto with your hand-a dashboard, seatback or stable car door will do - Slowly lower yourself onto the seat - Scoot back into the car seat.
+Place your surgical leg forward. - Reach back and find a stable surface to hold onto with your hand-a dashboard or seatback will do. - Slowly lower yourself onto the seat. - Scoot back into the car seat.
 Ask for help from a friend, or use a leg lifter to lift your surgical leg as you bring your legs into the car.